 To workout safely, sanely, and wisely when you have a finicky back and knee joint concerns, you want to make some exercise modifications.
 That doesn’t mean you can’t get amazing results.

 I’m flipping squats and lunges out for bridging, hamstring curls, and wall sits.

 My newest exercise series 5-day knee-friendly series will help you at home too.
 [Get access to the first video right away to make sure it’s a good fit for you!]

 There are a lot of ways to superset.
-I’d suggest doing one routine for a week and then another the following week.
+I would suggest doing one routine for a week and then another the following week.
 It’s all about change – planned change – so that you can change.
-In the video and below I demonstrate superset exercises that work opposing muscle groups.
+In the video, as well as below, I demonstrate superset exercises that work opposing muscle groups.

 Superset Exercises for the Upper Body: